Site icon Circuit Ideas for You

 The diodes and potentiometer modify the charge and discharge times of the timing capacitor creating a variable PWM signal at the output pin of the 555 IC.

-The potentiometer allows the user to vary the duty cycle of the PWM signal.
+The potentiometer allows the user to modify the duty cycle of the PWM signal.

 This variation in duty cycle directly affects the speed of the DC motor connected to the circuit.

-The PWM signal from the IC 555 is then fed to the base of the driver transistor.
+The PWM signal from the IC 555 is then provided to the base of the driver transistor.

 The transistor amplifies the signal and acts as a switch for the DC motor.